miberr/Mockster/docs/docs/api/hackers.md

 |:---------|:---------|
 `noun`|`Noun`

-Returns a hacker noun.
+Returns a hacker or technology related noun.
 For example: `card`.

 Return datatype: **string**